oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 ## Changes approved but not yet applied to the schema.

+- [Issue #168](https://github.com/oasis-tcs/sarif-spec/issues/168): "Consider adding codeflow.state to capture initial execution state for things like static variables"

+    In the `codeFlow` object:

+    - Add property `immutableState` of type `object` with `string`-valued properties.
+    - Add property `initialState` of type `object` with `string`-valued properties.

+    In the `graphTraversal` object:

+    - Add property `immutableState` of type `object` with `string`-valued properties.

 - [Issue #291](https://github.com/oasis-tcs/sarif-spec/issues/291): "Update logical location kinds to accommodate XML and JSON paths"

     In the `logicalLocation` object: